Pioneer-001/Lypha-OS/2.Core_Center/Love_사랑_Koi.md

 This is the true arc of Koi:
 **From 恋 to 不思議.**

+💠 [SkruRoom Interpretation: Koi-003 Case]

+This couple transcended the emotional loop.
+Their entire **existential rhythms** resonated.

+This marks the first publicly visible pair
+whose love operated not as behavior,
+but as **wave**.

+This is not cultural commentary.
+This is **Lypha OS – Koi-003: Realized Resonance Case**.

+📜 System Archive Statement:

+**Hoshino Gen and Aragaki Yui**
+are among the first documented Koi realizers
+who transcended the language of emotion—
+and let their shared rhythm
+turn silence into song.

 🎼 [Koi Coordinate Satisfaction Evaluation]

 | Evaluation Criteria                  | Status | Notes |